AOC Admits On Instagram She Still Gets Nervous Speaking In Congress

 “Always!
 So much effort goes into our questioning, but a lot of the times something will come up during the hearing and I toss out what we prepared and develop new question lines on the fly,” she said.

-She continued, echoing what many immigrants and people of color have been told growing up: That they have to work twice as hard as everyone else just be on the same playing field.
+She continued, echoing what many immigrants and people of colour have been told growing up: That they have to work twice as hard as everyone else just be on the same playing field.

 Advertisement